woosting/linux/contents/syncthing/installation/apt.md

     ```shell
     apt update && apt install syncthing
     ```
-    *Depending on your distribution, you may see an error similar to the following when running apt-get:
+    *Depending on your distribution, you may see an error similar to the following when running apt:

     >```
     >E: The method driver /usr/lib/apt/methods/https could not be found.